 Taking caution to not get scammed or robbed while traveling is always a concern.
-The first time I was scammed, it occured months before I realized it.
+The first time I was scammed, it occurred months before I realized it.

 When I arrived at The Casa Mona Lisa, a hostel in Panama City, I didn’t expect to pay upon arrival — the money had been drawn from my bank account months earlier between late March and early April.